MicrosoftDocs/win32/desktop-src/medfound/mepolicychanged.md

-﻿---
+---
-Description: 'Raised by a pipeline component when the output policy for the stream changes.
-This event applies only to protected content.' ms.assetid: '9dc78dc6-3fc2-4a81-ad41-45ff3fdbdade'
+Description: Raised by a pipeline component when the output policy for the stream changes.
+This event applies only to protected content. ms.assetid: 9dc78dc6-3fc2-4a81-ad41-45ff3fdbdade
 title: MEPolicyChanged event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MEPolicyChanged event